-- 588. If the decision of the department head/designee is unsatisfactory, the Union may, within fifteen (15) calendar days after receipt of the Department's decision, submit the grievance in writing to the Employee Relations Director. - 589.
-The Director or designee shall have fifteen (15) calendar days after receipt of the written grievance in which to review and seek resolution of the grievance and respond in writing. - 590.
+- 603. If the decision of the department head/designee is unsatisfactory, the Union may, within fifteen (15) calendar days after receipt of the Department's decision, submit the grievance in writing stating the specific reason or reasons for rejecting the lower step response and advancing the grievance to the next step to the Employee Relations Director. - 604.
+The Director or designee shall have fifteen (15) calendar days after receipt of the written grievance in which to review and seek resolution of the grievance and respond in writing. - 605.
 Subject to applicable law, the Director of Employee Relations shall have authority to settle grievances at this step.